Skip to main content

 I decided to rewatch this film in 2026 to test its relevance.
 Here's what I thought:

-Premise: The premise is still extremely relevant.
+Storyline: The story is still extremely relevant.
 A couple moving into a new home and experiencing hauntings is an idea presented in several movies (eg, Conjuring series).
 However, here the couple is from a middle class family, living in a crowded city, and trying to find peace - these ideas still deeply connect with the audience.
 We are seeing relatable people and relatable circumstances in this film.

 Add-on characters: All characters in this film are unique and memorable.
 Some characters may not be relevant, however each character makes an impact and feel connected to the story.
 These characters include:

-- Old woman from the neighbouring apartment: Appears twice in the film.
+• Old woman from the neighbouring apartment: Appears twice in the film.
 Has no dialogues and no role in particular.
 However, her presence still creates a deep mystery.
 Her presence creates more questions which remain unanswered.

-- Manjeet's mother: Has a minor role which could have been excluded.
+• Manjeet's mother: Has a minor role which could have been excluded.
 Yet, the inclusion does not harm the film.
 Her presence shows the humane side of the paranormal.

-- Manjeet's son: Has no importance in the film, such that he does not even have a name.
+• Manjeet's son: Has no importance in the film, such that he does not even have a name.
 He is regarded as "Manjeet's son" throughout the film.
 His character mainly shows the innocence.

 Atmosphere: The atmosphere of this film is perfect for horror genre.
 Film does not have any unnecessary effects like green light, fog, or mist to show ghost's presence.
 Surprising the film does not have any special effects or creepy prosthetic makeup.
 The film uses trees and shadows to create an eerie effect.
 Transition scenes use simple movements like the movement of elevator and car commute.
 Young and aspiring filmmakers should study this film to understand the atmosphere building.